 The 34 Kannon temples of the Chichibu pilgrimage

-Kannon, the Goddess of Mercy or Bodhisattva of infinite compassion who saves people from suffering, is one of Japan’s most beloved deities.
-Normally, Kannon Temple tours consist of a total of 33 temples.
-Chichibu has been granted one more temple in the 13th century so that it could be combined with two other pilgrimages to create “the 100 Japanese Kannon Temples.”
+Kannon, the Goddess of Mercy or Bodhisattva of infinite compassion is one of Japan’s most beloved deities.
+Normally, Kannon Temple tours consist of 33 temples, in total.
+Chichibu has been granted one more temple in the 13th century so that it could be combined with two other pilgrimages.
+As a result, it created “the 100 Japanese Kannon Temples.”

-If you don’t have enough time for the whole pilgrimage, you can bike around town collecting Goshuin (temple stamps) or go out to some of the more spectacular temples in the countryside.
+If you don’t have enough time for the whole pilgrimage, you can bike around town collecting Goshuin (temple stamps).
+Also, you could go out to some of the more spectacular temples in the countryside.
 Get a brochure with route suggestions from the Chichibu Tourist Information Center and start your spiritual journey!

 As the first temple of 34 on the nearly 100km Chichibu Pilgrimage, Shimabu-ji is certainly the most popular.
 The magnificent Kannon-do Hall was built in 1697 by a famous carpenter, there’s over three centuries of history here.
 It is a beautiful hall with a copper roof, and ornate carvings of birds, flowers, and the Goddess, Kannon.
 The transom above the door of the main hall is intricately carved with depictions of heaven (on the left) and hell (on the right).

 In the nearby gift shop, visitors can purchase garments much like the ones worn by those who originally travelled on the first pilgrimages as an O-henro (Buddhist pilgrim) including white robes, straw hats and walking sticks.
-It is said that the walking sticks also doubled as grave markers for those who could not complete their journeys.
+The walking sticks also doubled as grave markers for those who could not complete their journeys.
 These days they make for great souvenirs and represent all the fun in Chichibu.

 Address: 418 Tochiya, Chichibu-shi, Saitama